UKIP politicians in angry 'stripper' row

 He said it was a problem for UKIP that "we don't have people who have the intelligence to actually have a debate or discussion or understand what the other person is saying".

-Former party leader Nigel Farage said: "These things happen in politics; they happen in life
+Former party leader Nigel Farage said: "These things happen in politics; they happen in life.

 "Disagreements are nothing new, but that's not what UKIP has to worry about.